pariangolchin/MMNET_TEAM10_2015/README.txt

 2. Prerequisites
 ------------------------------------------------------

-	To execute the scripts you need theese presrequisites installed on your machine:
+	To execute the scripts you need these prerequisites installed on your machine:

 	a) Perl interpreter:
 	   For Linux/Mac OS probably it is already installed in your system (try to type perl -v in your